Jonathon-Fleming/ToxPi-GIS/README.md

 2D.
 Add ToxPiToolbox.tbx to ArcGIS Pro
 2E.
 Run required analysis steps including the ToxPi tool, symbolize the layer, and share resulting map to ArcGIS Online

+Output:
+  * Toolbox generates an unsymbolized feature layer of ToxPi figures
+  * Sharing provides a web URL for the public to view your map

+Requirements:
+* ArcGIS Pro licensing
+* Requires being logged into ArcGIS Portal
+* Basic knowledge of ArcGIS tools
+* Source column will likely need to be split into two separate coordinate columns
+* Windows Operating System
+* Use of other tools for data manipulation and feature layer preparation.
+Example walkthrough is provided under Vignette 3 located within the [Example Folder Map Creation file](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Examples/Map%20Creation.md) to help with this.

+General Troubleshooting:
+* Error when running tool
+  * Ensure input feature layer is in a projected coordinate system
+  * Ensure a proper unique identifier is referenced
+  * Ensure the number of slice categories and number of weights provided correspond
+* Mapping Incorrect
+  * Ensure latitude and longitude have been referenced properly in the previous analysis steps.
+Using concatenated coordinates can lead to issues, thus it is suggested that the coordinates be split into latitude and longitude individually. [split_coordinates.py](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Utilities/Split_Coordinates.py) is provided in Utilities folder to help with splitting coordinates
+  * Ensure slices and weights are in proper corresponding order
+  * Ensure a equidistant coordinate system is used and basemap coordinate is set properly, else ToxPi figures may be skewed

 **Sharing Instructions:**
 * Using ArcGIS Pro:
   * Open lyrx file in ArcGIS Pro